GianRomani/Notes/README.md

 # Notes
-Notes, ideas and references for my thesis.
+Notes, ideas and references for my thesis, taken using Obsidian (https://obsidian.md/).

-The notes are taken using Obsidian (https://obsidian.md/).
+The latest updates on my work are in Today's agenda.

-I will also load the jupyter notebook on which I am working.
+I'll prepare an index soon, to help you navigate though the notes.